unikubehq/docs/src/guides/getting-started.md

 -   `volume` allows you to add a volume mapping from your local disk to the container running in the cluster.
 This enables pretty cool things like hot code reloading.

+You can find the `helm` charts for the buzzword counter [here](https://github.com/Blueshoe/buzzword-charts/).

 Now we’re set to execute the switch command: